The holidays are the busiest time of the year to travel. Here’s how to make it through with some lung-friendly travel tips.

 It’s that time of the year again, and as Christmas lights and decorations are hung, many are preparing themselves for their eventual journeys to see their family and friends this holiday season.
 Traveling isn’t always enjoyable, but particularly for those with chronic obstructive pulmonary disease (COPD), getting around during the holidays can pose a significant challenge.
 Whether driving, flying, taking a cruise or simply staying with family, the symptoms of COPD can limit mobility.
 Although there are alternative treatment options available to address disease symptoms and progression, a few lung-friendly travel tips can be helpful.

-With your health in mind, the Lung Institute is here to give you 3 Lung-Friendly Travel Tips for this Holiday Season, and help you enjoy the season and your family.
+With your health in mind, the Lung Health Institute is here to give you 3 Lung-Friendly Travel Tips for this Holiday Season, and help you enjoy the season and your family.

 3. Lung-Friendly Travel Tips for Driving